arisium-chains/aurum-miniapp-prod/DEPLOYMENT.md

 This deployment guide provides a comprehensive approach to deploying the Aurum Circle application in a production environment.
 The Docker Compose approach is recommended for most deployments due to its simplicity and consistency, while manual deployment offers more control for specialized environments.

 Regular monitoring, backups, and updates are essential for maintaining a healthy production environment.
+The application is now configured to expose the frontend on port 80 using nginx reverse proxy, making it accessible via standard HTTP.